Richafan21/Daily-Devop-Notes/Day-8.md

 ### Copying the Public Key to the Remote server

-To enable passwordless SSH login, copy your public ket to the remote server using the `ssh-copy-id` and an argument such as `richard@fan` command.
+To enable passwordless SSH login, copy your public key to the remote server using the `ssh-copy-id` and an argument such as `richard@fan` command.

 ## SCP